Safety Advice to Keep Your Holiday Season Merry & Bright

 Additionally, holiday lights are involved in approximately 150 home structure fires each year.

-To help keep your holiday season merry and bright, The Burn Center at Straub Medical Center offers the following safety advice:
+To help keep your holiday season merry and bright, the Burn Unit at Straub Medical Center offers the following safety advice:

 - Consider using battery-operated and LED candles instead of open flames.

 - Keep candles at least 12 inches away from anything that can burn.

 - Extinguish candles after each use and before going to bed.

 - Keep decorations, drapery and presents at least 6 inches away from heat sources, including outlets, power strips and incandescent light strings.

 - Throw away any lights with broken or frayed wiring, or cracked or broken sockets.
 Replace them with LED lights, which do not get warm.

 - Turn off all indoor and outdoor holiday lighting before leaving the house or going to bed.

 - Make sure outdoor lights are labeled for outdoor use.

 - Never connect more than three strands of incandescent lights together.